Goa Gospels

 Exploring the remnants of Kolaba Fort

-There is a white temple built in the centre.
-The photo below is the other end of the fort which is in worse condition than the entrance.
+A small white temple stands in the center.
+The far end of the fort is in worse shape than the entrance.

 Birds eye view of Fort Edge